Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Experimental Results

 \subsection{Qualiative evaluation}

-\putFigW{trans}{Visualization of novel view rendering in the proposed method at the evaluation positions defined in \refFig{cam_pos}. (a) A sample in Structure3D dataset. (b) A sample in Matterport3D dataset.
-A plausible viewpoint image with 3D consistency is synthesized at a position different from the camera position of the input.}{140mm}

 First, we qualitatively validate the novel view synthesis using a single 360-degrees RGB-D image.
-Figure \ref{fig:trans} illustrates examples of synthesized novel views by the proposed method.
-A plausible views with 3D consistency is synthesized at a position that is different from the camera position of the input.
-The depth data in Matterport3D dataset is subject to measurement error, which results in some distortion in the synthesized views.
-In \refFig{sample_str3d} and \refFig{sample_mat3d}, we compare images synthesized using OmniNeRF and the proposed method, including the case where all the completion images are utilized without selecting the completion positions.
-Although the occlusion regions are noisy in OmniNeRF, the proposed method produces a more plausible image.
-The proposed method, without selecting a completed image, generates blurry images.
-This is because there is no 3D consistency in the completed images at multiple camera positions; therefore, an average view is acquired that would explain each completed image.
-Additional results are available in the Appendix \ref{sec:add_results}.
+Figure \ref{fig:trans} illustrates examples of synthesized novel views using the proposed method.
+A plausible view with 3D consistency is synthesized at a position different from the camera position of the input.
+The depth data in the Matterport3D dataset is subject to measurement error, which results in some distortion in the synthesized views.
+In \refFig{sample_str3d} and \refFig{sample_mat3d}, we compare images synthesized using OmniNeRF and the proposed method.
+OmniNeRF produces artifacts and noise in the occlusion regions and in the area where the resolution has changed, whereas the proposed method produces a plausible image.
+These results indicate that the Image completion is working effectively.
+Additional results are available in the Supplementary Material.